Baqend/guide/src/topics/speed-kit/index.md

 <div class="tip">
     <strong>Tip:</strong>
-    Test your site withe the <a href="#page-speed-analyzer">Page Speed Analyzer</a> to learn whether your website can benefit from using Speed Kit.
+    Test your site with the <a href="#page-speed-analyzer">Page Speed Analyzer</a> to learn whether your website can benefit from using Speed Kit.
 </div>